Post Series, September 14-20, 1964

 John answered that question, too.

-"We don't make any contribution,"
+"We don't make any contribution," he said.

 There's a nice variety of other short answers for other questions, like the one reserved for reporters--or just plain visiting strangers--who ask how much the Beatles happen to be worth now.
 "A lot," John said in Toronto when a reporter wanted an exact count on the collective wealth of the four boys.